Houston Cougars football: Uniforms

 Houston has traditionally stayed consistent with their uniform design—scarlet jerseys, white pants, and a scarlet helmet with an interlocking UH logo.
 However, they switched from adidas to Nike in 2008 and then in 2011 began rolling out alternate uniform designs.
 For the 2011 homecoming, Houston wore a "throwback" uniform against Marshall to honor the Bill Yeoman era during the Golden Age of Houston football.
 The uniforms were auctioned after the game and raised nearly $60,000 for the Cougar Pride and UH Alumni Association.
 For the 2012 homecoming football game, Houston wore gray football uniforms for the first time in school history and every helmet had a new Cougar head logo and the number 2 on it to honor the injured D. J. Hayden.

 In 2013, Houston revealed a new uniform template that was drastically different from previous designs with shoulders that were the opposite color of the jersey.
 For the first time in school history, UH released new white helmets for the 2013 season.
 Houston also had a Thursday night game on ESPN against the USF Bulls that happened to fall on Halloween and Nike designed a special alternate Halloween uniform for the game.

 Rivalries

 Rice is Houston's closest rival, with the Bayou Bucket trophy being awarded to the winner of the crosstown rivalry game.
 They are also Houston's most played opponent.
-More recently, over the years in C-USA and the AAC, rivalries have developed with Memphis and Tulsa.
+More recently, over the years in C-USA and the AAC, a rivalry has developed with Memphis.

 Other rivals include former Southwest Conference foes TCU, Texas, and Texas A&M.